 “Despite IHT historically being paid by a relatively low proportion of the nation, it is a tax that many people find egregious and the tax take and number of families impacted by it have risen exponentially in recent years thanks to the frozen thresholds.
 Changes to simplify and modernise it could garner the government some support, but changes to rake in even more via an already hated tax would be a bitter pill for the public to swallow.”

 From April 2027, the tax treatment of pensions is already due to become much less generous.
 Not only will inherited pensions be brought into the scope of IHT, beneficiaries could also have to pay income tax on their withdrawals from the inherited pot – meaning inherited pensions could face two rounds of tax.
+These changes have reportedly led to a rise in gifting spare cash to loved ones.
+But IHT rules could become stricter here, too.

 Jason Hollands, managing director at wealth platform Evelyn Partners, says clients are already focusing on making lifetime gifts to their children and grandchildren rather than leaving money in a pension.
 He adds he wouldn't be surprised to see measures to overhaul the IHT gifting regime in the Budget, or perhaps a consultation launched.